SteliosSpanos/SteliosSpanos/README.md

-# Hey there 👋 I'm Stelios — a CS Student with a passion for cloud, networks and security
+# Hey there 👋 I'm Stelios — a CS Student with a passion for cloud, automations and security

 ## 💫 About Me
 - 🎓 Studying Computer Engineering & Informatics @ University of West Attica